Quantum Healing Pathways

 Safety and Quality Control of Korean Herbal Medicine

 Despite being natural, Korean herbal medicine ensures safety and quality control.
-Identification of herbs, quality checks, correct preparation methods, and appropriate prescriptions guarantee the safety and therapeutic efficacy of the herbal remedies.
+Identification of herbs, quality checks, correct preparation methods, and appropriate prescriptions aims to support the safety and therapeutic efficacy of the herbal remedies.

 Mind-Body Practices in Traditional Korean Healing